huggingface/transformers/docs/source/en/model_doc/vits.md

 outputs.audio.shape
 ```

-For languages with a non-Roman alphabet, such as Arabic, Mandarin or Hindi, the [`uroman`](https://github.com/isi-nlp/uroman)
+For certain languages with a non-Roman alphabet, such as Arabic, Mandarin or Hindi, the [`uroman`](https://github.com/isi-nlp/uroman)
 perl package is required to pre-process the text inputs to the Roman alphabet.
 First, clone the `uroman` package:

 ```bash